National Outreach

 By becoming a member of the NOC Network, you will gain access to a range of unique benefits that will allow you to play a key role in the scientific development of your region and country, while connecting your community to the world of science.
 Here are some of the benefits you will enjoy:

-• Access to exclusive resources: As an associate member of the IAU (International Astronomical Union), you will gain access to valuable academic and educational resources that will enhance your scientific knowledge and capabilities.
+• Access to exclusive resources: As an Affiliate Member of the IAU (International Astronomical Union), you will gain access to valuable academic and educational resources that will enhance your scientific knowledge and capabilities.

-• Opportunities for funding: The NOC Network will provide you with access to funding opportunities for your outreach projects, enabling you to implement initiatives that benefit your country and promote astronomy in your region.
+• Opportunities for funding: The NOC Network will provide you with access to funding opportunities for your public engagement projects, enabling you to implement initiatives that benefit your country and promote astronomy in your region.

 By joining the NOC Network, you will not only contribute to the advancement of science but also become a leader within the global astronomical community, connecting and collaborating with people from all over the world.